atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ### Grouping keypoints with bounding boxes

 When using keypoint detection, the ML backend groups keypoints by the bounding box (bbox) associated with each detected person or object.
-You will see the grouping under the **Regions** panel on the right side of Label Studio.
+You will see the grouping under the **Regions** panel on the right side of Annotation Hub.
 Note that you can drag and drop region items as necessary.

 The bounding boxes are added to the prediction results by default.
 You can enable or disable this behavior by setting `model_add_bboxes`: